How to shut down a computer

 -or-

-Press Ctrl+Alt+Del and click the power button in the bottom-right corner of the screen.
+Press Ctrl+Alt+Del, click the power icon in the bottom-right corner of the screen, and select Shut down from the menu.

 -or-